lorenzo-rovigatti/baggianalysis/README.md

 	cmake ..           # here you can specify additional options, see next section make -j4           # compile baggianalysis.
 The -jX make option makes it compile the code in parallel by using X threads.

-At the end of the compilation the final executable (baggianalysis) will be placed in the build/bin folder.
+At the end of the compilation a test executable used for development (`test_feature`) will be placed in the build/bin folder.
 If Python bindings are enabled, `make install` will run the `setup.py install --user` command to make the library accessible by the user.

 ### cmake options